lcgamboa/picsim/README.md

 # PICsim - PIC Simulator

-PICsim emulates a microcontroller PIC16F84A/16F628/16F777/16F877A/18F452/18F4520/18F4550/18F4620 and periferics such as USART and timers, the simulator architecture permit easy implementation of external elements in c language.
+PICsim emulates some PIC microcontroller and periferics such as USART and timers, the simulator architecture permit easy implementation of external elements in c language.
+It can be used as a standalone simulator (picsim executable) or as a library in other programs (As in [PICSimLab](https://github.com/lcgamboa/picsimlab)).